 The energy forms of curses are equal to those of trauma, and the cleansing method is identical.
 We need to identify ourselves with the energy form of the curse and discover its content.
 Curses regularly consist of some negative commands, which we need to feel completely and dissolve using the Discreation Formula.
 Examples of such commands are numerous because everything depends on their purpose, so they can range from “be unlucky in love!”, “become ill!” or “be poor!”, up to “die!” or “disappear!”.
 Yes, using black magic can actually kill someone.
 Our governments also use it to liquidate their ideological opponents.
 One good example of this is found in Steven Greer’s case, which he described in the already mentioned book Hidden Truth – Forbidden Knowledge, where he and his closest associate Shari Adamiak were under severe psychic attack, which cost Shari her life…

 So, after we have dissolved all the commands and bans imprinted in the curse, we then finally dissolve its energy form.
 However, the reason why someone becomes a victim of an occult attack should always be checked because without dissolving its causes, it is impossible to provide permanent protection.
 As long as an inner magnet for outer negativity exists, the person will attract such an influence.
 One usually becomes a target for occult attacks due to karmic reasons because the person has done the same to others, usually in past lives.
 Although that person is now no longer an occult criminal, if the outer karma has not been compensated for and the inner aspect purified, she will (seemingly accidentally) find herself again under the influence of a curse.
 To undo this permanently, we must dissolve the traumatic experiences and lower astral connections that were created as consequences of those traumas.
-With this kind of work, we can achieve a state of inner purity and if it is followed by the opposite positive activity, we can finally finish the whole karmic cycle.
+Through this kind of work, we can achieve a state of inner purity, and if it is followed by positive activity, we can ultimately complete the entire karmic cycle.

 THE SPIRITUAL MODEL OF THE SOURCE OF NEGATIVITY

-After the psychological and energetic models, which I find crucial for a precise interpretation of the dynamics of the spiritual consequences of trauma, we are now going to examine the spiritual model of the source of evil.
+After examining the psychological and energetic models, which I find crucial for a precise interpretation of the spiritual consequences of trauma, we will now explore the spiritual model of the source of evil.
 It may complete the picture of the origin, formation, and role of the lower astral world within Creation.
-When it comes to spirituality, the main assumption is that there are two basic aspects of the whole of reality, the manifested and the non-manifested universes.
+When it comes to spirituality, the primary assumption is that there are two fundamental aspects of the entirety of reality: the manifested and the non-manifested universes.
 The God that mystics speak of belongs to the non-manifested universe or the aspect of the overall reality that exists behind the curtain of material and other manifested worlds.
 Terms used to describe this aspect are often vague since here God exists independently of the laws of the manifested universe: of time, space, Aristotle’s logic, reason, and intellect or, in short, outside all the principles of the dual world.
-Although totally abstract, God in its non-manifested aspect can nevertheless be experienced in many different ways via mystical or direct experience, which is a form of perceiving that excludes process and can be learned on Enlightenment Intensives.
+Although totally abstract, God in its non-manifested aspect can nevertheless be experienced in many different ways through mystical or direct experiences, which are forms of perceiving that exclude process and can be learned on Enlightenment Intensives.
 I have made a list of typical impressions that can convey God’s main characteristics verbally to an extent.
 So, God in its non-manifested state could be:

 – formless, multi-dimensional, multi-personal